Conservation News

 “I feel proud of what I’ve accomplished here,” Carrasco said.
 “When we first arrived in Alto Mayo, we didn’t know what a protected area was or how to take care of it.
 With time, the conservation agreements have opened many doors for us.
 It’s as though we were reborn.”

 Vanessa Bauza is the editorial director at Conservation International.
 Want to read more stories like this?
 Sign up for email updates.
-Donate to Conservation International.
+Also, please consider supporting our critical work.